BiggerGreen/InsanityCraft/README.md

 We are currently working on a 1.12.2 and 1.15.1 build

+## About

+These mods are a about killing big mobs

 ## Downloads

 The newest releases can be found on [Curseforge](https://www.curseforge.com/minecraft/mc-mods/insanitycraft)